KingsMentor/BlurHashExt/README.md

 ## Contributing

-Contributions are welcomed even to the [blurHash base library](https://github.com/woltapp/blurhash/)!
+Contributions are welcomed even to [blurHash base library](https://github.com/woltapp/blurhash/)!

 You can also contribute by reporting issues or helping to resolve issues listed here [issue tracker](https://github.com/kingsmentor/blurhash/issues) or file a pull request.